-Ms Hulme is the School Counsellor and she is located in the main building on the first floor, next to the Common Room.
+Ms Hulme (School Counsellor) and Ms Panagiotaros (School Psychologist) are located in the main building on the ground floor, near the HSIE staffroom.

 What is a School Counsellor?

 In all New South Wales government schools, there is a counsellor who is a qualified teacher and educational psychologist with special training to help students with any problems they are having, or to help them get information they may need.